 Fabricated effects might seem more genuine when participants used Random Number Generators (RNGs).
 RNGs are typically used in computer-based simulation procedures where data are generated that are supposed to arise from probabilistic processes.
 Given that our framework of detecting data fabrication rests on the lack of intuitive understanding of humans at drawing values from probability distributions, those participants who used an RNG might come closer to fabricating seemingly genuine data.
 Hence, those data might be harder to detect.
 The analyses presented next are not preregistered.

-We split our analyses for those 11 participants who indicated using RNGs and the remaining 28 participants who indicated not to have used RNGs.
-Figure 7.6 shows the same density distributions as in Figure 7.4, except that this time the density distributions of the fabricated data are split between these two groups.
+We split our analyses for those 11 fabricators who indicated using RNGs and the remaining 28 fabricators who indicated not to have used RNGs.
+Figure 7.6 shows the same density distributions as in Figure 7.4, except that this time the density distributions of the fabricated data are split between these two groups of fabricators.

 Based on Figure 7.6 we conclude that using RNGs may have resulted in less exaggerated summary statistics, but still larger than genuine ones.
 Furthermore, it seems that the use of RNGs produced somewhat more uniformly distributed statistically nonsignficant p-values than those without RNGs, but that difference is not confirmed by the AUROC values (gender, with RNG AUROC = 0.455 95% CI [0.405- 0.504], without RNG AUROC = 0.52 95% CI [0.482-0.557]; interaction, with RNG AUROC = 0.601 95% CI [0.558-0.644], without RNG AUROC = 0.482 95% CI [0.444-0.52]).
 For the best performing variance analysis (i.e., heterogeneity over all four anchoring studies with maxz − minz ) classification performance